2025 Edition

 The ETBUS concept is not the only one that affects the taxation of foreign companies in the US.
 There are other factors that can influence the tax burden of your business, such as the type of entity, the tax treaty between your country and the US. ., and the deductions and credits available.
 Before starting or expanding your activity in the US, consult with a tax advisor specialized in the US market. 😊

-Create an LLC (Limited Liability Company) can be a good option for entrepreneurs and digital companies who want to enjoy a series of both fiscal and operational benefits.
-These are some of the reasons to consider this legal form: 😍
+Create an LLC (Limited Liability Company) can be a good option for entrepreneurs and digital companies looking to optimize their structure for global expansion and efficiency.
+Below, we explore key reasons to consider this legal form: 😍

-To avoid the obligation to register and manage VAT in multiple European countries, you can use a Merchant of Record (MoR) such as Hotmar, Paddle, or Lemon Squeezy.
-These platforms act as the official seller for the end customer and are responsible for:
+To simplify and centralize VAT management for B2C sales to multiple European countries, an excellent option is to use a Merchant of Record (MoR) such as Hotmar, Paddle, or Lemon Squeezy.
+These platforms act as the official seller for the end customer and are responsible for ensuring proper VAT compliance by:

-This solution is ideal for those who sell B2C in Europe and want to avoid the administrative burden of VAT, especially for digital businesses such as subscriptions, software, or information products.
+This solution is ideal for B2C sellers in Europe looking to offload the administrative complexity of VAT, allowing them to focus on growing their digital businesses, such as subscriptions, software, or information products.

 However, for B2B sales, it is not necessary to resort to these services, since the reverse charge already allows operations without VAT in most cases.